godfrey-creat/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the content list of current working directory
+Script that changes working directory to user's home directory